 5. Check for conflicts with your firewall

 Your firewall may be blocking your IP address.
-Check your firewall settings to see if there are any rules in place that could be causing the issue.
+Check your firewall settings to see if any rules in place could be causing the issue.

 6. Check for IP address conflicts

-There may be an IP address conflict if you have multiple devices connected to your network.
+There may be an IP address conflict if multiple devices are connected to your network.
 Try releasing and renewing your IP address to see if that resolves the issue.

 7. Check for IP bans on websites